sneha-belkhale/shader-bake-unity/README.md

 `Scripts/ShaderBaker.cs` - attach this script to the camera, it is responsible for rendering the mesh to a texture.
 It has public fields where you should place the object you want to bake, a material with the unwrapped version of the shader you want to bake (`FractalNoiseUnwrap.shader` in this case), and a material with the dilate shader (`Dilate.shader`).
 You should also set the `backgroundColor` property to be a color that is distinct from the colors in your shader.

-For a more detailed explanation of the technique, you can check out a medium article on the topic <a href ="https://medium.com/@snayss/exploration-into-image-based-procedural-generation-unity-8f9fa7de10c1">here</a>.
-.

-Check out https://codercat.tk for other projects :)